IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

 AST nodes, because they'll be useful for Merklisation.

 ###### De Bruijn indices
-There's some existing code for converting names into De Bruijn indices to make comparison of terms easier (there's no evaluator for this at the moment).
+There's some existing code for converting names into de Bruijn indices to make comparison of terms easier (there's no evaluator for this at the moment).
-I also wrote a function which replaces names by an integer representing their De Bruijn indices.
+I also wrote a function which replaces names by an integer representing their de Bruijn indices.
 This turns out to be surprisingly effective.

 ### Results